How And When To Plant Tulip Bulbs

 Before placing the bulbs in their hole, we added a half a cup of bone meal and mixed it in with the soil.
 Bone meal will add extra phosphorous to the soil, which helps root growth, flowering, and overall health.
 You can also use a bulb specific fertilizer, if desired.

-Give the bulbs a nice drink of water, cover with dirt, and make sure to label the spot where you’ve planted.
 If you live in an area of plenty of rainfall you will not need to water again.
-In hot, dry climates water regularly over winter.
+In hot, dry climates water a few times per month over the winter.

 Start your planting process the same way as when you plant bulbs traditionally, digging a bulb bed about 7 inches deep and adding bone meal or bulb fertilizer.